Do you have a passion for food? Do you love cooking?

 Teach cooking classes through the Healthy Hands Cooking instructor program.
 This cooking instructor program walks you through all you need to know to help kids and families create healthy, whole-food-based meals.
 Over the course of 11 units, program participants learn the basics of teaching others how to cook, food safety, licensing and permits, as well as how to market their cooking instructor business.
 At the end of the program, you become a certified Healthy Hands Instructor.

-The course is $497 plus an annual fee of $99 to maintain your certification.
-Or you can choose the full membership which is an additional $70 per month for a payment portal and class management, plus classes, recipes, training, community, and more.
-Instructors keep 100 percent of what they earn from their classes and demonstrations.
+The course is $9,997 plus an annual fee of $1,000 to maintain your certification.
+Instructors keep 90 percent of what they earn from their classes and demonstrations.

 There are many home-based direct-sales business opportunities for food lovers.
 One of the most popular is Tastefully Simple.
 This home-based party business has been growing steadily since 1995.
 Consultants sell delicious, easy-to-make foods such as dips, sauces, seasonings and meal kits in a home party plan set up.
 New consultants join by purchasing a meal kit for $69.95-$200 and paying a join fee of $39.95.
 From there, they’re given the tools they need to earn up to 40 percent commission on sales, plus additional bonuses.

 Another great direct sales option is Traveling Vineyard.
 If you’re a wine lover, this is an awesome career—enjoy free wine, home shopping parties, and great opportunities.
 To become a Wine Guide you need to purchase a $189 Success Kit which includes two tasting sets.
 After you purchase your Success Kit, you receive your own Personal Estate Website (free for the first three months and $15.95 a month thereafter).
 Wine Guides earn 15-35 percent commission based on monthly sales.
 They also receive bonuses and a discount on wine purchases!